clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.3.0-beta1 on 2013-11-24
+  * BREAKING CHANGES!
+  * The DSL namespaces introduced in 0.3.0-alpha1 have been retired - see [java-jdbc/dsl](https://github.com/seancorfield/jsql) for a migration path if you wish to continue using the DSL (although it is recommended you switch to another, more expressive DSL).
+  * The older API (0.2.3) which was deprecated in earlier 0.3.0 builds has moved to `clojure.java.jdbc.deprecated` to help streamline the API for 0.3.0 and clean up the documentation.

 * Release 0.3.0-beta1 on 2013-11-03
   * query as-arrays? now allows you to leverage lazy result fetching [JDBC-72](http://dev.clojure.org/jira/browse/JDBC-72).